kevwjin/contacts-web-scraper/README.md

 <img src="README_images/HTMLNotExtracted.png" height=35>

 The same process applies to operation 2 and 3.
 Both operations will append the extracted contact information to the first sheet.
 Here is an example output.
-Please note that the scraper is in its first iterations and its performance will be improved upon in the future.

 <img src="README_images/SheetOutput.png" height=1000>